Tableaux Depicting David Livingstone’s Explorations Go Through Extensive Conservation Programme

 After an international appeal was launched to preserve Livingstone’s first home, a number of societies that had some form of connection to Livingstone sponsored the various tableaux and were depicted in the creations.
 For example, the tableau named ‘Truth’ was sponsored by the National Bible Society of Scotland and ‘Mercy’ by the Anti-Slavery Society.
 The team from Graciela Ainsworth have been involved in the conservation work of the Pilkington Jackson tableaux for some time, performing an initial survey of the work required to the actual painstaking restorative work, from restoring flaking paint to toning unpainted areas.

-Coincidentally, Pilkington Jackson’s granddaughter, Kirsty Jackson, was able to direct conservators from The David Livingston Trust to more information about the tableaux in the National Library of Scotland after she happened to be visiting Graciela Ainsworth’s studios while on an art trip.
+Coincidentally, Pilkington Jackson’s granddaughter, Kirsty Jackson, was able to direct conservators from The David Livingstone Trust to more information about the tableaux in the National Library of Scotland after she happened to be visiting Graciela Ainsworth’s studios while on an art trip.

 Grant McKenzie, Centre Manager at the David Livingstone Birthplace, said: